 There are some whole life insurance policies that are marketed as final expense insurance or burial insurance, which come at a low price.
-However, these tend to have death benefits limited to less than $50,000, so the cost per dollar of coverage is still quite high.
-Final expense insurance policies are expensive as they usually don’t require a medical exam or are “guaranteed acceptance,” meaning you can’t be turned down for coverage.
+However, these tend to have death benefits limited to less than $50,000, so the cost per dollar of coverage is quite high.
+Final expense insurance policies are expensive as they usually don’t require a medical exam or are "guaranteed acceptance," meaning you can’t be turned down.
 Since the insurer is taking on a much higher risk, the cost of coverage can be incredibly high.

 Exception to the Rule: Maturity Dates